Incredibles 2 (soundtrack): Background

 In October 2015, Bird confirmed that his regular collaborator Michael Giacchino would return to score music for the sequel.
 By May 2017, Giacchino began working on the film score.
 However, in an interview to Collider, two months later, Giacchino said that he actually had not begun writing the score, but described the score as "it'll feel like the same universe but we'll go a couple new places here and there and I think you'll be happy.
-It's an incredibly fun, fun, fun follow up.
+It's an incredibly fun, fun, fun follow-up.
 So I'm looking forward to seeing what comes out of it all."
 The scoring process delayed due to Giacchino's commitments with Spider-Man: Homecoming, War of the Planet of the Apes and Coco.
 In February 2018, work on the film's music began, with scoring held at Sony Scoring Stage in California.
 Giacchino shared few snippets from the recording sessions.
 Bird described on Giacchino's work as "he (Giacchino) brings a unique perspective to it and I almost think of him like another character or another actor on the film because he’s interpreting the story and he has a very good storytelling sense, so his music always has a storytelling aspect."
-Giacchino's brother Mick, worked on the film's additional music, and his wife Grace, also co-wrote few themes.
+Giacchino's son Mick, worked on the film's additional music, and his daughter Grace, also co-wrote few themes.
 In April 2018, Preston Elliot and Nick McIlwain of the Preston & Steve band had performed a new theme song "Elastigirl Is Back", released alongside the film's soundtrack on June 15, 2018.

 Like the first film, Giacchino used jazz and orchestral music for the score.
-The final recording sessions happened in May 2018, consisting of a 99-piece orchestra, conducted by Gordon Goodwin, and a brass-heavy band dominating the stringe section.
+The final recording sessions happened in May 2018, consisting of a 99-piece orchestra, conducted by Gordon Goodwin, and a brass-heavy band dominating the string section.
 Joel Iwataki arranged the orchestra, enabling the big band to perform "tight and grooving".
 He also collaborated with Alex Lacamoire, to amuse commercial jingles for the key characters: Mr. Incredible, Elastigirl and Frozone, which were written by Giacchino and Bird.
 In an interview for Variety, Giacchino said that writing lyrics for the jingles "as a crazy idea "It’s as if, in that world, each of these characters had a TV show based on them and they know their own theme songs".